 Inability To Deal With Change

 I never really liked sudden changed myself and realized whenever something changes abruptly, I would complain and talk on and on about it even though there was nothing I could really do about it.
-Now I’ve learned that changes is a necessary part of life and I just get int the flow as I’ve realized you can’t control everything in life and that’s absolutely fine!
+Now I’ve learned that changes are a necessary part of life and I just get int the flow as I’ve realized you can’t control everything in life and that’s absolutely fine!
 Find a way to let go and let life just work itself out.
 When you do, you’ll everything aligns itself naturally for good.

 Not Knowing What Your Life Purpose Is

 This probably should have topped my list.
 Your life purpose gives meaning to your existence and makes life a lot better when you know what you should be doing with your time here on earth.
-That empty feeling only occurs in people who are still struggling to figure what their purpose is.
+That empty feeling only occurs in people who are still struggling to figure out what their purpose is.
 Read this post to help you figure out what your purpose in life is.
 When you are living a purposeful life everything just makes sense and aligns perfectly you have a burst of energy that gives you genuine happiness nothing can take away.

 Poor Self Image

 You know when they say happiness begins and ends with you?
 They are talking about self-image.
 The way you view yourself sets the tone of how others treat you.
 It’s important to build your confidence in who you are and own it unapologetically.
-See yourself as a star and the most important people in life.
+See yourself like a star and the most important people in life.
 Cultivate a healthy self-image and genuinely love yourself.
 It makes a world of difference when you do.

 This is also similar to finding your life purpose.
 Spending 8 hours a day on something unfulfilling isn’t a way to spend the borrowed time we are living on here on earth.
 Dare to dream big, chase your dreams or change career!
-Only to things can happen when you do.
+Only two things can happen when you do.
 You either achieve it or gain some lessons.
 It’s a win-win situation either way.
 Also, a 9 to 5 is a great thing only if you are passionate about what you do.
 Switch jobs if that’s the case for you.

 I take mental very seriously now and know when to take a step back for some self-evaluation.
 A few things I do is mentioned here where I talk about achieving a healthy mindset.
 Cultivate habits that make your mind richer in thoughts.
 Take it one day at a time and enjoy the process.
 When you pay the right kind of attention to yourself you will learn what makes you happy naturally.
 Don’t be too hard on yourself.